compi-migui/tfg-doc/src/md/60_results.md

 **TODO: (maybe) see if literature seems to agree with these conclusions wrt MCC/GPS**

 ### Support Vector Machine (SVM)
 Much like with the _k_-NN classifier there are two knobs we can turn to adjust the behavior of the SVM classifier.
-One is the number of principal components of the data that we put through it, and the other actually belongs to the SVM classifier itself: $\rho$, the kernel scale parameter, as seen in [@eq:definition-svm-kernel].
+One is the number of principal components of the data that we put through it, and the other actually belongs to the SVM classifier itself: $\rho$, the kernel scale parameter, as seen in [@Eq:definition-svm-kernel].

 Rather than attempt to work out ahead of time what the optimal kernel scale value is for our data set we simply run different variations so that we can examine the results as a whole.
 Once again we use three numbers of principal components: ones that explain 85, 90 and 95% of variance.
 This is the approach used by @vidal_structural_2020.

-As we compare our results here with theirs we must keep in mind the note about number of principal components and data set size explained in @sec:results-reproduce-knn.
+As we compare our results here with theirs we must keep in mind the note about number of principal components and data set size explained in @Sec:results-reproduce-knn.

-The actual performance metrics of the SVM classifier can be found in [@tbl:reproduce-results-table-svm].
+The actual performance metrics of the SVM classifier can be found in [@Tbl:reproduce-results-table-svm].
 Looking at it side by side with the ones obtained by @vidal_structural_2020 [p.18] we once again see great similarity with only subtle differences.
 In both cases we find the best performance in the scenario that uses fewest principal components.
 Both the original study and our replication reach peak values of upwards of 99.9% for all metrics.

 It seems having fewer but longer trials did not translate to an improvement or worsening of the peak performance of the classifier, unlike the _k_-NN classifier where we saw a slight improvement.
 The same can be said if we look in isolation at the less optimal configurations, the ones that use more principal components to explain 90% and 95% of variance,